swiftDev1/terraform-advanced/README.md

 After updating the resource block, what command would you run to update the local name while ensuring Terraform does not replace the existing resource?
 _terraform state mv aws_s3_bucket.data-bucket aws_s3_bucket.prod-encrypted-data-s3-bucket_
 If you want to delete resources to save cost but one of your colleague tell you to leave his SQL DB running, what you can do is _run terraform state rm before running terraform destroy_
+The terraform plan -refresh-only command is used to create a plan whose goal is only to update the Terraform state to match any changes made to remote objects outside of Terraform.
+The terraform apply -replace command manually marks a Terraform-managed resource for replacement, forcing it to be destroyed and recreated on the apply execution.

+You could also use terraform destroy -target <virtual machine> and destroy only the virtual machine and then run a terraform apply again.
+Which of the following commands can be used to detect configuration drift? **terraform apply -refresh-only**

 **TERRAFORM RESOURCE TARGETTING WITH -target (PLAN & APPLY)**